-- 1. No identifiable client data will be released to any person, agency, or organization for any purpose without written permission from the client, unless covered by Privacy Policy release exceptions. - 2.
+- 1. No identifiable client data will be released to any person, agency, or organization for any purpose without written permission from the client, unless covered by Privacy Policy release exceptions such as court orders and related requests. - 2.
 Aggregate data may be released without agency permission at the discretion of the Continuum.
 It may not release any personal identifiable client data to any group or individual.